vsouhrada/kotlin-anko-demo/README.md

 ## Kotlin & Anko for Android Development

-This is the code where you can learn how to use Kotlin & Anko for Android development.
+The main goal of this project is to learn and show how to use Kotlin & Anko for Android development.

 Because I'm a big fan of the [Requery](https://github.com/requery/requery) library so I'm using it for persistent layer.